-These numbers don’t say anything about her.
+These numbers don’t say anything about her as a person.
 She is a painter who owns her own gallery.

-The serenity in her eyes, and how she smiles for no reason, introduce her before she says her name.
+The serenity in her eyes, and how she smiles for no reason, introduce her to me before she says her name.

-The conversation we had the first day we met left me pondering for days about life.
+The conversation we had the first day we met left me pondering about life for days.